Learn German Easily

 So, an advice would be, start practicing German as soon as you arrive.
 Start with the everyday expressions you can use on a daily basis, learn how to order food at a restaurant, or even ask for directions.

 Afterwards, thank people in German!
 Vielen herzlichen Dank!

 Now that technology is all around us, it is up to us to use it to our advantage.
 Download a language learning app on your smartphone and start watching television and listening to music in German.

 Do not limit yourself only to your first language (or English).
-Getting out of your comfort zone to try and communicate with Germans in their language is a great way to enhance your academic capabilities and make the process of building bridges a lot easier.
+Getting out of your comfort zone to try and communicate with native speakers is a great way to enhance your academic capabilities and make the process of building bridges a lot easier.

 Imagine how many good friendships will fail to be made due to lack of communication and understanding.